dhis2/dhis2-docs/src/developer/web-api/organisation-unit-profile.md

 }
 ```

-## Get image for an organisation unit
+## Get image for organisation unit

 The organisation unit entity has an `image` object which refers to a file resource by identifier.
 You can get the organisation unit information from the `organisationUnits` endpoint.
 If set, the JSON format looks like this: